Local well-posedness for the quasilinear Schr\"odinger equations via the generalized energy method: Introduction

-and sharp Garding's inequality etc., the loss of derivatives of the first order terms can be eliminated and it follows \eqref{se}.
-If $ a_{jk}(x) $ is ultrahyperbolic and non-degenerate, where the diagonalization method of Chihara cannot be used, Kenig et al. \cite{kenig2005variable,kenig2006general} investigated the the bicharacteristic flow associated to the symbol of $ \partial_{x_k}( a_{j k}(x) \partial_{ x_j}) $ by introducing a class of non-standard symbols and proved that the bicharacteristic flow is globally defined, which can help to deduce estimates used in establishing \eqref{se}.
-For more introduction of this method, please refer to\cite{kenig2005variable,kenig2006general,linares2014introduction}.
+in high regularity spaces $ H^s(\mathbb{R}^d)\cap L^2(\langle x\rangle^N \mathrm{d}x) $, when $ a_{j k}(x)= a_{j k}(t,x,u,\overline{u},\nabla u,\nabla \overline{u}) $ is symmetric elliptic, non-trapping, and thus \eqref{km} is quasilinear.
+Kenig-Ponce-Vega-Rolvung \cite{kenig2005variable,kenig2006general} extended these results to semilinear and quasilinear versions of \eqref{km} respectively, in the case where $a_{jk}(x)$ is ultrahyperbolic, non-trapping and non-degenerate.
+It is natural to add some decay to the function space $ H^s(\mathbb{R}^d) $, since the potential $ \vec{b}_1(x),$ $\vec{b}_2(x) $ in general do not satisfy the Mizohata condition.
+In the elliptic quasilinear case, \cite{kenig2004cauchy} rewrited the original equation into a system and diagonalize the first order terms following the idea of Chihara \cite{Chihara}.
+Then by pseudo-differential techniques including the lemma of Doi \cite{Doi1996Remarks} and sharp Garding's inequality etc., \cite{kenig2004cauchy} eliminated the first order terms which caused the loss of derivatives and obtained the key smoothing effect estimates.
+In the ultrahyperbolic case, where the diagonalization method of Chihara cannot be used, \cite{kenig2005variable,kenig2006general} investigated the the bicharacteristic flow associated to the symbol of $ \partial_{x_k}( a_{j k}(x) \partial_{ x_j}) $ by introducing a class of non-standard symbols and proved that the bicharacteristic flow is globally defined, which allowed them to establish the estimates needed for the smoothing effect.